[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 [The Westinghouse Operations and Training Manual ( 4Mb ) for the color TV camera indicates that, at maximum zoom (150-mm focal length) the horizontal field-of-view is 7 degrees.
 At the nominal deployment distance of 300 feet from the LM, the field-of-view spans only about 37 feet.
 Although the main portion of the ALSEP array only covers about 30 feet (north-south).
-If they are to stay in view throughout most of the deployment, placement of the Central Station will be severely constrained.]115:41:46 Shepard: Focus at infinity.
+If they are to stay in view throughout most of the deployment, placement of the Central Station will be severely constrained.
+At a zoom of 100, the field-of-view would be about 11 degrees, corresponding to 57 feet at 300 feet.]115:41:46 Shepard: Focus at infinity.
 (Pause) Okay.
 Now, you should be able to see, on the right side of your picture when I settle down here.
 You should be able to...Hold on.

 [On the post-flight USGS map the LM location is indicated by the diamond-shaped symbol at the convergence of the various traverse routes.
-The Doublet Craters are on the upper right edge.]
+The Doublet craters are at the upper left.]

-115:42:11 Mitchell: Al, you can get quite a ways further out if you want to.
+[When Al says he is setting the ‘focus at infinity’, he really means that he has set the zoom to the maximum of a 150-mm focal length maximum.
+The corresponding field-of-view is 7 degrees.]115:42:11 Mitchell: Al, you can get quite a ways further out (from the MESA) if you want to.
 You've got a little cable left.

 115:42:14 Shepard: You should be...We're aiming right for the south rim of Doublet now, south rim of south Doublet; and you'll probably be able to see that bright star crater right in the very edge of your field-of-view.
 The f-stop okay?

-[It is not clear what Al means by "that bright star crater".
-Page 35 in the Apollo 13 Press Kit shows a site map sketch with a large crater ENE of the LM labeled Star Crater.
-However, a comparison with LROC image 102265088L shows that this crater is about 90 degrees clockwise from the direction of the south rim of South Doublet and, because the TV field-of-view is about 35 degrees, would be well out of view.]115:42:29 McCandless: Yeah, f-stop's fine.
+[Although there is a Star Crater, named by the Apollo 13 crew, beyond Doublet, it is not visible from the LM because of intervening ridges.
+As he did at 115:40:58, Al is referring to the bright crater inside the rim of South Doublet.]115:42:29 McCandless: Yeah, f-stop's fine.
 I've got what looks like (counting) one, two ridges and then the horizon in the picture; and just past the second ridge, I see (what) look like two craters in line.
 Over.

 115:42:51 Shepard: Well, they may be two small boulders.